 You also receive some coverage for generic drugs.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
-For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.
 For Select Care drugs (tier 6), you will continue to pay your Initial Coverage Stage copayment of \$0.

-You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2022, that amount is \$7,050.
+You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+Once you reach this amount \$7,400, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.

-Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+Medicare has rules about what counts and what does not count toward your out-of-pocket costs (Section 1.3).

-HAP Senior Plus Option 2 offers additional gap coverage for Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$20 to \$25 per month.
+HAP Senior Plus Option 4 offers additional gap coverage for Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$10 to \$25 for a one-month supply.
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
 You can identify Select Insulins by the symbol "SSM" in the Drug List.
-Refer to the formulary at www.hap.org/medicare/member-resources/prescriptions/formulary-drug-list for additional information about the SSM.
+Refer to the formulary at www.hap.org/medicare/member-resources/prescriptions/formulary-drug-list for additional information about the coverage of Select Insulins.
 If you have questions about the Drug List, you can also call Customer Service (phone numbers are printed on the back cover of this booklet).